fatimaqais/daily-yoga/README.md

 ### __User Stories__

-- As a user, I would like to see what yoga is and what it looks like which can be seen on the home page.
+- As a user, I would like to see what Yoga is and what it looks like which can be seen on the home page.
 - As a user, I would like to see what people think about the exercise and see some reviews.
-- As a user, I would like to see what yoga poses are like and would like to try them myself.
+- As a user, I would like to see if I can try out the exercise and would also like a some instructions on how to do it.
 - As a user, I would like to sign up for yoga classes and yoga related news and updates.

 ### __Color Scheme__

 - The color scheme for this page was taken from [coolors](https://coolors.co/palette/fffaf5-95a78d-3a4336-d88f81).
-Some colors were adjusted accordingly to improve visibility.
+Some colours were adjusted accordingly to improve visibility.

 ![coolors color palette](documents/testing/coolors.png)

 ### __Typography__

 - The font for this page was taken from [google fonts](https://fonts.google.com/)
-    - The font sintony was used for headings whereas the body has the poppins font.
+    - The font Sintony was used for headings, whereas the body has the poppins font.

 ![Sintony](documents/testing/sintony-font.png)
 ![Poppins](documents/testing/poppins-font.png)